 - Ice – Applying ice to the muscles or area that has been injured will help to reduce the pain and swelling.
 It’s recommended to ice your injury for 15 to 20 minutes, 4 or 5 times per day for the first couple of days after the injury occurs.

 - Compress – Wrapping the area with a compression bandage can prevent fluid buildup.
 It’s important to make sure that you wrap the injured area firmly but not too tightly as you do not want to cause more pain or prevent blood flow.

 - Elevate – Elevating the injured area above your head will help drain fluid and reduce swelling.

 It’s very important to get a personalized treatment plan to address your specific injury.
 Many musculoskeletal (MSK) issues can be treated at home with a series of guided exercises, without having ever seen a doctor.
-And during this time it, while you are sheltering-in-place, it may be very difficult to get an appointment to see a specialist.
-But you can get a personalized treatment plan online with Upswing Health.
+You can get a personalized treatment plan from your physician or from apps like Upswing Health.